What to Hide from Your Students: Attention-Guided Masked Image Modeling: More Experiments

 \paragraph{Training for More Epochs.}

-We train iBOT with \ours on 100\% of ImageNet-1k for 300 epochs. \gkako{AttMask not only accelerates the learning process and has better performance on data-limited regimes as explained in the main paper, but as we see in \autoref{tab:sup-100percImageNet300epANDFewShot}(a), even when trained for many epochs and with many data, it still brings an improvement of 0.5\% $k$-NN and 0.1\% linear probing over baseline iBOT~\cite{ibot}.} Also, \ours outperforms all other state-of-the-art frameworks on both $k$-NN and linear probing evaluations on ImageNet-1k validation set.
-We highlight that MST~\cite{mst} employs an additional CNN decoder, while \ours achieves improved performance with fewer learnable parameters.
+We train iBOT with \ours on 100\% of ImageNet-1k for 300 epochs.
+AttMask not only accelerates the learning process and has better performance on data-limited regimes as explained in the main paper, but as we see in \autoref{tab:sup-100percImageNet300epANDFewShot}(a), even when trained for many epochs and with many data, it still brings an improvement of 0.4\% $k$-NN and 0.1\% linear probing over baseline iBOT~\cite{ibot}.
+Also, \ours outperforms all other state-of-the-art frameworks on linear probing evaluation on ImageNet-1k validation set.
+We highlight that MST~\cite{mst} employs an additional CNN decoder, while \ours achieves improved linear probing performance with fewer learnable parameters.

-\iavr{We argue that the higher improvement of \ours $k$-NN compared with linear probing indicates higher quality of learned embeddings, since linear probing amounts to supervised classification on higher-dimensional embeddings\footnote{\SG{We remind that, following the evaluation setups of DINO~\cite{dino} for ViT-S, for linear probing we use the concatenated features from the last 4 layers of ViT while for $k$-NN the feature from only the last layer.
-So, linear probing uses 4 times higher-dimensional features}} and on the same dataset that was used for self-supervised pre-training.
-To validate this, we experiment with a more challenging variant of $k$-NN where only $\nu \in \{1,5,10,20\}$ examples per class of the training set are used.} \autoref{tab:sup-100percImageNet300epANDFewShot}(b) shows that using \ours for self-supervised pre-training and then using only simple $k$-NN classifier with only one example per class, achieves an accuracy improvement of 1.5\% compared with the default iBOT. \SG{This highlights the superiority of \ours in low-shot learning regimes, which are of great practical interest.}
+We argue that the higher improvement of \ours $k$-NN compared with linear probing indicates higher quality of learned embeddings, since linear probing amounts to supervised classification on higher-dimensional embeddings\interfootnotelinepenalty=10000\footnote{We remind that, following the evaluation setups of DINO~\cite{dino} for ViT-S, for linear probing we use the concatenated features from the last 4 layers of ViT while for $k$-NN the feature from only the last layer.
+So, linear probing uses 4 times higher-dimensional features} and on the same dataset that was used for self-supervised pre-training.
+To validate this, we experiment with a more challenging variant of $k$-NN where only $\nu \in \{1,5,10,20\}$ examples per class of the training set are used. \autoref{tab:sup-100percImageNet300epANDFewShot}(b) shows that using \ours for self-supervised pre-training and then using only simple $k$-NN classifier with only one example per class, achieves an accuracy improvement of 1.5\% compared with the default iBOT.
+This highlights the superiority of \ours in low-shot learning regimes, which are of great practical interest.